wafflehouz/phoenix-gtfs-validator/README.md

-# Phoenix GTFS Validator
+# GTFS Validator

-A Python toolkit for analyzing Phoenix Valley Metro's publicly available GTFS (General Transit Feed Specification) data to reverse engineer transit timetables and validate trip planning information.
+A Python toolkit for analyzing publicly available GTFS (General Transit Feed Specification) data to reverse engineer transit timetables and validate trip planning information.

 ## Purpose

-This project transforms raw GTFS data from Phoenix Valley Metro into structured timetables that can be used to:
+This project transforms raw GTFS data from a transit agency into structured timetables that can be used to:
 - **Validate trip planning times** posted on Google Maps, Apple Maps, and other third-party applications
 - **Analyze transit service patterns** across different days of the week
 - **Extract detailed trip information** for specific routes